edabrowska/el_passion_psd/README.md

 It will create:
 * component file (you can choose between function and class)
+* test file containing a basic display test and a snapshot test
 * sass file
 * storybook file (optional, recommended)

+Afterwards the script will run all tests, and generate snapshot.

 Again - Generator uses standard naming conventions that we've agreed upon (including BEM).
 (If you mess with the conventions, be prepared to have your merge request rejected.)